GoogleCloudPlatform/k8s-config-connector/experiments/compositions/Design Notes/Architecture.md

 # Architecture

 ## Personas:
-- Application Owner / Alice
+- Application Owner / AppTeamOperator
 - Platform Admin / Charlie

 ## Use Cases

-1. Charlie creates a DRY CRD (CRD_T, Composition) and its corresponding Config CRD (CRD_V, platform.company.com/v1/Database) representing a common component that would be consumed by Alice for her team.
+1. Charlie creates a DRY CRD (CRD_T, Composition) and its corresponding Config CRD (CRD_V, platform.company.com/v1/Database) representing a common component that would be consumed by AppTeamOperator for her team.
-2. Alice creates an instance of the Config CRD (CRD_V, platform.company.com/v1/Database) to parameterize the DRY CRD (CRD_T, Composition) and deploy it.
+2. AppTeamOperator creates an instance of the Config CRD (CRD_V, platform.company.com/v1/Database) to parameterize the DRY CRD (CRD_T, Composition) and deploy it.
-3. Alice creates another instance of the Config (CRD_V) to parameterize the DRY CRD (CRD_T) and deploy it in a second namespace for application 2
+3. AppTeamOperator creates another instance of the Config (CRD_V) to parameterize the DRY CRD (CRD_T) and deploy it in a second namespace for application 2
 4. The platform must expand the DRY config (manifests) based on CRD_V parameters and record the expanded manifests and apply it to the cluster for materialization by downstream components like KCC, etc.
 5. The platform shall provide support to gate the expanded manifests with useful filters like Quota, Approval etc before they are applied to the cluster.

 ## Requirements

-1. Allow Charlie to encapsulate best practices with locked down deployment choices while allowing meaningful control for Alice
+1. Allow Charlie to encapsulate best practices with locked down deployment choices while allowing meaningful control for AppTeamOperator
-2. Handle cloud resource dependencies and sequencing when deploying the config on behalf of Alice.
+2. Handle cloud resource dependencies and sequencing when deploying the config on behalf of AppTeamOperator.
 3. Handle dynamic parameterization with values from a cloud resources for subsequent dependent cloud resources.

 ## K8s API/Data Model